brillout/goldpage/docs/readme.template.md

   title: 'Search products',
   route: '/search',
   view: SearchPage,
-  // We render <Loading> to HTML at build-time
+  // We render the <Loading> component to HTML at build-time
   renderHtmlAtBuildTime: true,
-  // We render <Search> to the DOM
+  // We render the <Search> component to the DOM
   doNotRenderInBrowser: false,
 };